 ‘I can understand your annoyance,’ I said eventually.
 ‘But -.’

 ‘Ye haven’t seen me annoyed, boy,’ he interrupted before taking a swallow of Guinness.
 He spoke English, or an Irish form of it, with a strange accent.
 There was some Scots and maybe some French.
 ‘I’m the soddin’ patron saint of Ireland!
 I’m due some respect, n’est-ce pas?’

 ‘C’est vrai… I mean, it’s all true,’ said Patrick.

 ‘What?
-The cursing of people, even killing some, torching their homes, burning books?’
+You admit the cursing of people, even killing some, torching their homes, burning books!?’

 ‘That’s the censored version.’

 ‘Comment?
 Ye think I should love everybody like your man?
 Where’d that get him?
 Crucified, dead and buried by the time he was thirty-three, with nae a pot to piss in and a handfae o’ followers.
 Whereas I lived tae ninety, vanquished snakes, converted a whole country, with thousands taking holy orders.
 N‘est pas vrai?